huggingface/transformers/docs/source/main_classes/trainer.rst

 The problem with running notebook cells as a script is that there is no normal ``deepspeed`` launcher to rely on, so under certain setups we have to emulate it.

-Here is how you'd have to adjust your training code in the notebook to use DeepSpeed.
+If you're using only 1 GPU, here is how you'd have to adjust your training code in the notebook to use DeepSpeed.

 .. code-block:: python